Tandemz/tandemz.io/src/pages/en/pricing.md

   bg: white
   type: pricingblock
   section_id: payAsYouGo
-  title: Pay As You Go
+  title: Pay As You Go offers
   subtitle: Get started on Tandemz with one-time studies!
 Pay at the end and only
     for serious participants.
 All our prices include incentives, and scale according to  difficulty of recruitment.
   pricingplans:
   - title: Unmoderated
-    price: from 8€ / participants
+    price: from 8€ / participant
     details: |-
       * For online surveys and unmoderated user tests
       * Prices based on a 5 minute survey